brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 Table \ref{tab:growth-tab} shows the length-at-age, weight-at-age, maturity-at-age, and spawning output (the product of fecundity and maturity) assumed in the base model.

-[Is it typical not to include t0?
-Its not an SS parameter but it does affect the estimate of L1.
-Should I instead include L1?]

-### Sex Ratio

-Given the base model was of combined sexes, the sex ratio was assumed to be 1:1.

-### Ageing Precision and Bias

-Ages were not fit in the model.

-[Just remove this section?]

 <!--chapter:end:22biology.Rmd-->

 # Assessment Model